kfarwell/nextjs-toploader/README.md

 - `crawl`: auto incrementing behavior for the TopLoader.
 - `showSpinner`: to show spinner or not.
 - `shadow`: a smooth shadow for the TopLoader. (set to `false` to disable it)
+- `bottom`: position the TopLoader at the bottom instead of the top.

 [![Sponsor me on GitHub](https://img.shields.io/badge/Sponsor%20me%20on-GitHub-brightgreen)](https://github.com/sponsors/TheSGJ)